 Eric Horvitz, Microsoft’s chief scientific officer, said the database will help scientists stay on top of “thousands of articles.”
 Other groups working on the effort include the Allen Institute for AI, a research organization started by Microsoft co-founder Paul Allen and the Chan Zuckerberg Initiative, a philanthropy group created by Facebook Inc. Chief Executive Officer Mark Zuckerberg and his wife, Priscilla Chan.

 How can I contact UK Research?

-If you have questions related to research operations during this time, please contact the Vice President for Research.
+If you have questions related to COVID research operations, please contact the Office of the Vice President for Research.